Categories

 Finally, I told myself with resolve:

-“I do not know if there is a God, judgement day or hell, and I don’t think I will ever know for sure.
+“I do not know if there is a God, a judgement day or hell, and I do not think that I will ever know for sure.
 But one thing I do know:

 And I repeated my resolve in a loud voice, with all the determination there was in me: